-Type 2: Shorter duration and weaker (Events 2, 3, 6 and 7).
+Type 2: Shorter duration and weaker (Events 2, 3, 6, and 7).
 Flow duration is strongly bimodal, and Type 2 flows have a much shorter duration of ~1 day (Figure 7a).
-Type 2 flows are much thinner (< 17 m; Figure 7c) than Type 1 flows, and Type 2 flows are also slower moving (<1 m/s).
+Type 2 flows are much thinner (<17 m; Figure 7c) than Type 1 flows, and Type 2 flows are also slower moving (<1 m/s).
 Type 2 flows also lack a frontal zone of coarser-grained or denser flow, at least within parts of the flow imaged by the ADCPs.
 Type 2 flows lack the sustained trailing body seen in the Type 1 flows, such that maximum velocity tend to decrease consistently from the flow front (Figure 7a).

-615 6.2.3.
-Why is flow duration strongly bimodal?
+6.2.3.
+Why Is Flow Duration Strongly Bimodal?

 A striking observation is that flow duration appears bimodal.
-Flows last for either 5-10 days observed turbidity currents tend towards two distinct states.
-The faster-moving flow fronts and higher sediment concentrations that tend to be associated with the more powerful flows (see body enters a steady, equilibrium state that can be sustained for several days.
+Flows last for either 5-10 days (Events 1, 4, 5, 8, 9, and 10), or ~1 day (Events 2, 3, 6, and 7).
+This bimodality suggests that the observed turbidity currents tend toward two distinct states.
+The faster-moving flow fronts and higher sediment concentrations that tend to be associated with the more powerful flows (see Table 1) suggests that there may be a bed sediment entrainment threshold above which the flow body enters a steady, equilibrium state that can be sustained for several days.
 However, flows from the same source area may stretch to different degrees because of differences in grain sizes or trigger mechanisms, or there may be differences in distance to the source of these flows.
+Further work is needed to distinguish between these different hypotheses.